rey-e-b/Owl/README.md

 **Owl** is an ongoing project currently in active development.

-At this stage, it is a **work in progress** and is *not yet feature-complete*.
-Expect frequent updates, new features, and potential changes as the tool evolves.
+I'm making this project to learn Go and Rust, i hope this actually takes off but i'm not sure.

-> Feel free to contribute, open issues, or provide feedback!
+> Feel free to contribute, open issues, or provide feedback.

 ## Built With
 [![Go](https://img.shields.io/badge/Go-%2300ADD8.svg?&logo=go&logoColor=white)](#)